danieltuveson/md-blog/posts/2020-09-15-how-i-built-this-site.md

 If you want to know what I was thinking when I started building this out, check out my [previous post](http://danieltuveson.com/posts/2020-09-02-hello-world.md)

 ## The Parser
 One of my goals with this site was to write a simple parser that could take in some markdown and programmatically generate some HTML.
-Despite being somewhat upopular, Haskell actually has a decent number of parsing libraries.
+Despite being somewhat unpopular, Haskell actually has a decent number of parsing libraries.
 Probably not too surprising given that it's commonly used for writing compilers.
-Not to mention that maybe the most widely used tool writen in Haskell is [Pandoc](https://github.com/jgm/pandoc), which is used for converting text-like files from one format to another (a problem that I imagine requires writing lots of parsing).
+Not to mention that maybe the most widely used tool written in Haskell is [Pandoc](https://github.com/jgm/pandoc), which is used for converting text-like files from one format to another (a problem that I imagine requires writing lots of parsing).
 I digress!
 I wound up picking Parsec, which isn't the most efficient, but is incredibly easy to work with and fast enough for my purposes.

 #### A Brief Haskell / Parsec lesson
 It might be hard to describe the code I'm working with if I don't give you a quick crash course in Haskell datatypes.
 Most popular languages are object-oriented, and if you want to define a group of data, you do so with an object.
 Something like: